|

 CHAN KEE LIM (Kee Lim Chan)

-(Appeared in the books The Chinese Parrot and Behind That Curtain,
+Appeared in the stories The Chinese Parrot and Behind

 Charlie Chan's very traditional Cantonese cousin who lived in an uptairs flat on Waverly Place